GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 Zero Recipe System Overhead for AstroData-only Users
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-Use of AstroData does lead to import of any part of the "Recipe System", so there is no overhead for users of AstroData borne from the Recipe System.
-Neither the configuration package nor even the relevant astrodata package modules are imported when *import astrodata* is executed, and are not imported until the Recipe System is explicitly requested by the calling program.
-Our desire with the transformation system was to have a system in which high level transformations could be built from low level transformations, and users and automation systems alike (e.g. pipelines) could invoke these transformations at whatever level of interactivity was appropriate for the particular type of deployment.
+Use of AstroData does NOT lead to importing any part of the "Recipe System".
+Thus there there is no overhead borne by users of the AstroData dataset abstract if they do not specifically invoke the Recipe System.
+Neither the configuration package nor even the related astrodata package modules are imported until the Recipe System is explicitly invoked by the calling program.

 The Astrodata Lexicon and Configurations